Pablit0x/BlueChat/README.md

 - Coroutines: For managing concurrency and asynchronous tasks.
 - Android Bluetooth API: For handling Bluetooth communication.
 - Coil: For async image loading.
+- Android Storage: For saving received images to the phone's internal storage.
+- Android System Photo Picker: For allowing users to select images from their device's gallery.